Fermanagh and Omagh District Council: Councillors by electoral area

-† Co-opted to fill a vacancy since the election.‡ Changed party affiliation since the election.Last updated 17 September 2022.
+Premises

-For further details see 2019 Fermanagh and Omagh District Council election
+The council has two main administrative buildings, being the Townhall in Enniskillen, which was formerly the headquarters of Fermanagh District Council, and The Grange in Omagh, which was formerly the headquarters of Omagh District Council.
+Council meetings are held at both buildings.

 Population

 The area covered by the new council has a population of 113,161 residents according to the 2011 Northern Ireland census.